JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 {% capture _ %}{% increment equationId20210813 %}{% endcapture %}

 In this article, you will learn:
- * how to generate sound using wavetables
+ * how to generate sound using wavetables,
- * step-by-step synthesis algorithm
+ * step-by-step wavetable synthesis algorithm,
- * what are pros and cons of wavetable synthesis
+ * what are pros and cons of wavetable synthesis, and
- * how is wavetable synthesis related to other synthesis methods
+ * how is wavetable synthesis related to other synthesis methods.

 In the follow-up articles, an implementation of this technique in the Python programming language and the JUCE framework will follow.